-Recent Planning Approvals
+Recent Planning Projects and Approvals

 • Permission in Principle granted at appeal for housing on the edge of a village in Malvern Hills District.